 LC Cheap Cuts Of Meat Note

-Each time we make pot roast, we’re astounded at just how marvelously tender such a cheap cut of meat as a chuck roast can become with a little love.
-And let’s not forget patience.
+Each time we make pot roast, we’re astounded at just how marvelously tender such a cheap cut of meat as a chuck roast can become with a little love—and a lotta patience.
 We’re convinced the trick to pot roast lies in leaving it in the oven long enough.
 Those of you who are impatient and continually pull it out to poke and prod it will find that it remains unappetizingly tough until the very last moment.
 So hang in there and just go read a book or something, as it will turn surprisingly tender, it just does so on its own timeframe.
 Sorta like some guys we’ve known….

 Barefoot Contessa Company Pot Roast Recipe